Darwin College, Kent: Darwin Student Committee (DSC)

 The Darwin Student Committee (DSC) is a group of students who volunteer their time to make the life of Darwin College students more enjoyable.
-They are meet and discuss issues that concern the students, deal with problems, organise events during Welcome Week, listen to concerns and generally improve the experience of students within the College.
+They meet and discuss issues that concern the students, deal with problems, organise events during Welcome Week, listen to concerns and generally improve the experience of students within the College.

 Weekly DSC meetings plan college events, such as the Masquerade Ball, discuss issues affecting students, which campaigns to run, and receive and pass on important messages from Kent Union and their sabbatical officers.

 Since the college opened, there has been an annual vote within the college to elect the student President.

 Student life

-Darwin is home to Origins Bar and Grill, one of the various outlets controlled by Kent Hospitality.
-Open daily during term-time, serving food from midday until 9pm, the American-style menu is popular with students, staff and visitors alike.

-There are regular events throughout the week, the most popular being Ruby Tuesdays (the longest-running night event on campus) and karaoke.
+Darwin College was home to Origins, a restaurant and bar operated by the University of Kent as part of its campus dining venues.
+Until 2017, Origins was a Tex-Mex restaurant known for its homemade nachos, fajitas, and burritos.
+That year, it transitioned into an American smokehouse and barbecue venue, serving dishes such as hanging skewers, burgers, and po’boys.

+In addition to its food offerings, Origins hosted a regular quiz night on Sundays, a popular karaoke night, and Ruby Tuesdays, the longest-running indie night event on campus.
+The venue was well-known among students, staff, and visitors.

+Origins has since closed, and the space is now used for teaching purposes.